Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Characteristics: Shrub 2 m spread 1 m

-An erect straggling stem with heart shaped leaves.
-Brilliant red bottlebrush like flowers 5 cm long occurring in late spring.
+An erect shrub with heart-shaped leaves that produces a magnificent display of bright red bottlebrush flowers profusely 5 cm long that occurs in late spring.

 Endemic to the Goldfields region of Western Australia.

 Species that are known from one or a few locations (generally five or less), some of which are on lands managed primarily for nature conservation, e.g. national parks, conservation parks, nature reserves and other lands with secure tenure being managed for conservation.
 Species may be included if they are comparatively well known from one or more locations but do not meet adequacy of survey requirements and appear to be under threat from known threatening processes.
 Such species are in urgent need of further survey.